Cocos Island : WILD!!!

 Sept.
 10 – 20, 2013 with Andy Sallmon and Allison Vitsky.
 Organized by Reef & Rainforest

 Cocos island, the “pelagic crossroads” of the Pacific, is home to one of the densest populations of marine life anywhere on the planet.
 It’s a wild place and surely one of the last frontiers that divers can visit.
 Thousands of sharks, rays, sea turtles, dolphins, huge schools of fish and seabirds are attracted to this lonely outpost in the Eastern Pacific.
 It’s a stopover point for some and home to others.
 Breeding, feeding and congregating animals all end up at Cocos at sometime during their respective journeys.
 Cocos is thick in legend too.
 It’s said to be home to several caches of hidden (lost) pirate booty.
 Over the years, many a notorious buccaneer used the island to take safe anchorage, hide from authorities and re-provision their ships with food and water.
 Some hid their treasure here to avoid being caught.
-Centuries later their stories have ignited the imaginations of treasure hunters from around the world, but no treasure has ever been found.
+Over the years their stories have ignited the imaginations of treasure hunters from around the world, but no treasure has ever been found.
 Treasure that is, in the monetary sense!
 This tiny island offers up its real treasures in the form of exciting and rare marine life encounters.

 Wild above and below!